nisabmohd/graphQLFetch/README.md

-# This repo focuses on getting data from GraphQL API with Javascript Browswer FetchAPI
+# This repo focuses on getting data from GraphQL API with Javascript Browser FetchAPI

 #### Example :